 3 Things You’ll Love About Visiting the Great Smoky Mountains National Park in Winter

-The Great Smoky Mountains National Park is the most visited national park in America and welcomes well over twice the number of visitors each year than the Grand Canyon, the second most visited park.
-With over 11 million people roaming the roads and trails of the Smokies it can seem as if experiencing the beauty and wilderness of the area could be more hectic than peaceful, but that’s certainly not true.
-Even during the peak weeks of a crowded autumn or when the forest floor is covered in wildflowers and hikers in the spring, there are still plenty of places filled with solitude within the more than 520,000 acres that make up the park.
-However, during the winter months you’ll find a completely different experience awaiting you.
-We wanted to share with you 3 things that we think you’ll love about visiting the Smokies during the colder and quieter months of the year!
+The Great Smoky Mountains National Park is the most visited national park in America and welcomes double the number of visitors of the Grand Canyon, the second most visited park, every year.
+With over 11 million people roaming the roads and trails of the Smokies, it can seem as if experiencing the beauty and wilderness of the area could be more hectic than peaceful, but that’s certainly not true.
+While it is true more people tend to visit in the spring, summer, and fall, the winter months provides a completely different experience.
+We wanted to share 3 things you’ll love about visiting the Smokies during winter!

-If you’ve ever been to the Great Smoky Mountains National Park then you probably know that the weather here can be unpredictable and the conditions in the lower elevations are often much different than that of the higher elevations.
-From time to time we see days during the winter that feel like spring but we also have plenty of days when the park turns into a winter wonderland and is filled with wintertime beauty that is often only seen in the movies.
-Snowy days in the park bring a picture perfection and never fail to turn most of us back into five year olds.
-After a stretch of time when the temps stay below freezing our waterfalls become from sculptures that are beyond stunning and to see the mountains covered with hoarfrost is an unforgettable experience!
+If you’ve ever been to the Great Smoky Mountains National Park, then you probably know that the weather here can be unpredictable.
+The conditions in the lower elevations are often much different than that of the higher elevations.
+From time to time, we see days during the winter that feel like spring, but we also have plenty of days when the park turns into a winter wonderland and is filled with wintertime beauty that is often only seen in the movies.
+Snowy days in the park bring a picture perfection and never fail to turn most of us back into 5 year olds.
+After a stretch of time when the temps stay below freezing, our waterfalls become sculptures that are beyond stunning and to see the mountains covered with hoarfrost is an unforgettable experience!
 To explore the beauty of the Smoky Mountains safely during the winter months, come prepared with the right winter gear as well as microspikes for ice covered trails.
 The NOC in Gatlinburg is an excellent resource for everything you’ll need to get started on your adventure in the Smokies!